-A breach in data security could potentially bring fines that will close a start-up long before it has even started to become profitable.
-Equally a weak data protection policy could lead to a low valuation of the business, making the process of securing additional finance more costly and difficult.
+A breach in data security could potentially bring fines that will close a start-up before it has even started to become profitable.
+Equally, a weak data protection policy could lead to a low valuation of the business, making the process of securing additional finance more costly and difficult.

-Data protection is more than simply stopping fraudsters or competitors obtaining your client and customer records.
-It also concerns the way you utilise and exploit your data.
+Data protection is more than simply stopping fraudsters or competitors from obtaining your client and customer records.
+It also concerns the way you utilise and exploits your data.
 For instance, many companies send regular marketing emails and communications to their clients.
-If this audience has not been given the chance to opt out of such a program, then you could be breaching data protection laws.
+If this audience has not been given the chance to opt-out, you could be breaching data protection laws.

-The law applies to all small businesses, including sole traders and part time companies.
-All customer information ranging from photographs through to phone numbers is subject to the data protection act, requiring businesses to take action in accordance with the law to prevent breaches.
+The law applies to all small businesses, including sole traders and part-time companies.
+All customer information ranging from photographs to phone numbers is subject to the data protection act, requiring businesses to take action in accordance with the law to prevent breaches.

 If you are considering starting up a business, what are the ideal first steps to assure compliance with this set of regulations?

 Any business that works with data or customer records needs to register with the ICO.
 This is a very simple process that costs around £35 (no VAT) per year and can be completed via a form through the ICO website.
 There are a number of exemptions to this requirement, with a quick self-assessment process available on the site.

 Transparency with Data Collection

 Did you also know that videoing individuals now come under data protection?
 If you use CCTV cameras to protect your premises, equally these must be properly labelled and their locations registered.